gavinyork/zephyr3d/doc/markdown/scene.octreenodechunk.getprev.md

 ## OctreeNodeChunk.getPrev() method

-Gets the chunk previous to this chunk
+Previous (coarser) chunk in the hierarchy, or `null` if this is the root.

 **Signature:**